CombatChihuahua/whoa/README.md

 that will also be done with untrusted sites.

 Warnings will be BIG to avoid any chance that they will be missed.
-My sense is that many security warnings in browsers are too subtle.
-This needs to be the opposite of subtle.
+My sense is that many security warnings in browsers are too subtle and are often overlooked as a result.
+This needs to be the opposite of subtle, with an emphasis on the consequences of accepting a potentially bad site.